treyg/hoarder-random-bookmark/README.md

 # Hoarder Random Bookmark

-This application sends random bookmarks from your Hoarder account to your email or Discord at scheduled intervals.
+This application sends random bookmarks from your Hoarder account to your email, Discord, or RSS feed at scheduled intervals.
 This is a way to remember and discover all the bookmarks you've saved.
 Send from a specific list or all bookmarks, daily, weekly, or monthly.

 ## Features

 - Sends random bookmarks on a daily, weekly, or monthly schedule
-- Supports both email and Discord notifications
+- Supports email, Discord, and RSS feed notifications
 - Configurable number of bookmarks to send
 - Option to select bookmarks from all lists or a specific list
 - Self-host with Docker